-I’ve regularly received questions from developer friends who are a bit baffled with images and the somewhat confusing formats.
-I’ve also heard from various developers that they hate receiving a PSD with no instructions and having to wade through the overwhelming options of Photoshop.
-This short guide is aimed at explaining the basics of image formats and giving you some simple rules that you can apply everyday when you are actually trying to save images from Photoshop.
+I regularly receive questions from developer friends who are a bit baffled with images and their confusing formats.
+I’ve also heard that they hate receiving a PSD with no instructions and having to wade through the overwhelming options of Photoshop.
+This short guide is aimed at explaining the basics of image formats and giving you some simple rules that you can apply everyday when while saving images from Photoshop.

-There are basically two types of images you will use when coding - PNGs and JPGs.
+There are only two types of image formats you will use when developing for the web: PNG and JPG.
 Between these two we will be able cover the gamut of any web or mobile app.
-Obligatory pun: check.

 If you have a photo it should be a JPG format.
 This part is pretty simple.
-JPGs do not support transparency and are lossy, meaning that while saving the photo through Photoshop the color information of some pixels will be approximated from the color information of surrounding pixels and result in some artifacts and fuzziness.
-This is generally great for photos because the fuzziness will get masked by the complexity/variations of color and luminance in photos while simultaneously keeping file sizes low.
+JPG does not support transparency and is lossy, meaning that while saving the photo through Photoshop the color information of some pixels will be approximated from the color information of surrounding pixels.
+This approximation results smaller file sizes but at the expense of artifacts and fuzziness.
+This is great for photos because the fuzziness will get masked by the complexity/variations of color and luminance in photos.

-Generally, any graphic (icon, interface element, texture, etc.) you have will be a PNG, unfortunately this isn’t as clear of a rule as with JPGs, as we’ll touch on later.
-They are lossless, meaning all of the color information for every pixel is retained.
-This is both good and bad - good because you are guaranteed to have crisp and clean graphics, bad because this often results in larger file sizes when you have a lot of colors (AKA a large gamut).
+Generally, any graphic (icon, interface element, texture, etc.) you have will be a PNG.
+Unfortunately this isn’t as clear of a rule as with JPG, as we’ll touch on later.
+PNG is lossless, meaning all of the color information for every pixel is retained.
+This is both good and bad—good because you are guaranteed to have crisp and clean graphics, bad because this often results in larger file sizes when you have a ton of colors (AKA a large gamut).

-Don’t use GIFs, they are an old standard that has been replaced by PNG.
-Except they have the ability to support animation, so they aren’t going anywhere, but for the average web or mobile app this isn’t applicable.1
+Don’t use GIF, it is an old standard that has been replaced by PNG.
+Except…it has the ability to support animation, so it isn’t going anywhere, but for the average web or mobile app GIF isn’t applicable.
+1

-There are two main components to a PNG - the color information and the alpha (AKA opacity or transparency).
+There are two main components to a PNG—color and alpha (AKA opacity or transparency).
 Both color and alpha information can have different bit-depths which are independent of each other and can be swapped to meet your needs.
 First, What are they and what are your needs?

-Color can be one of two main bit depths: 8 and 24.
-PNG-8 gives you max 256 indexed colors and PNG-24 gives you 16 million non-indexed colors.
-What are indexed and non-indexed colors?
-It has to do with the file structure of the colors.
-Both PNG-8 and PNG-24 save the color information as 24-bits (8 Red, 8 Green, 8 Blue).
+Color can be one of two main bit depths: 8 or 24.
+PNG-8 gives you up to 256 indexed colors and PNG-24 gives you 16 million non-indexed colors.
+Indexed and non-indexed refers to the file structure of the colors.
+Both PNG-8 and PNG-24 save the color information as 24-bits (8 Red, 8 Green, & 8 Blue).
 The difference is that with indexed files (PNG-8) this color information is saved in a separate area called the palette and each pixel has 8-bits that reference one of those colors.

-Non-indexed (aka, truecolor) color means that the information for each pixel is the 24-bits of color information.
+Non-indexed (AKA truecolor) color means that the information for each pixel is the full 24-bits of color information.

 Alpha can be one of two states:

-1-bit: either a pixel is 100% opaque or 100% transparent (this is the only transparency GIFs support)
+1-bit: either a pixel is 100% opaque or 100% transparent (this is the only transparency GIF supports)

 This leads us to the question—which alpha should be used?
 As a general rule if you have a graphic that is going to only show up against one solid color or has pixel-sharp edges you should use 1-bit, this is actually not very common.
 If you have a graphic that has any sort of softness/fading/gradation in the transparency you will need an 8-bit alpha layer.
 Below is a chart that demonstrates what to expect with the different alpha layers.